-Please Note: Some internships fall outside the scope of the typical academic calendar and are considered Special Projects.
+Please Note: Applications will be accepted on an on-going basis for any unfilled intern positions.
+Some internships fall outside the scope of the typical academic calendar and are considered Special Projects.
 These are not subject to the deadlines listed above and may be for a shorter or longer duration than one academic semester.

 All interns will be required to wear uniforms consisting of the official ALPLM shirt (provided) and khaki trousers or skirt (knee length or below).

 Springfield Housing Information

 The Abraham Lincoln Presidential Library and Museum (ALPLM) intern program is administered through the ALPLM The Abraham Lincoln Presidential Library and Museum (ALPLM) intern program is administered through the ALPLM Department of Education.
 Intern positions are available within a variety of departments in both the Library and Museum as listed below:

 The Abraham Lincoln Presidential Library and Museum’s Center for Digital Initiatives (CDI) digitizes collections from the library’s vast holdings of Lincoln and non-Lincoln Illinois material.
 These collections are then made available to the public on Chronicling Illinois.
 Interns working with the CDI have the opportunity to contribute to all stages of the digitization process, including scanning, applying metadata, and creating online exhibits.
 As digitized collections are drawn from all areas of the library’s holdings—manuscripts, audio visual, print, artifacts, and newspapers—CDI interns will have the opportunity to interact with professionals from across the library.
 In addition, there may be opportunities for interns to contribute to the development of digital content in the museum.